Harald-U/istio-on-minikube-handson/docs/exercise4.md

     - "*"
 ```

-1. The selector "istio: ingressgateway" maps to the istio-ingressgateway deployment in the istio-system namespace.
+1. The selector "istio: ingressgateway" maps to the existing istio-ingressgateway deployment in the istio-system namespace.
+This was created when Istio was installed.
 2. The servers section specifies HTTP protocol on port 80 and what is called a "wildcard" host "*".
 This means that this gateway will direct HTTP requests (unencrypted) on any IP address or domain name.
 This is actually bad practice but helps keeping this exercise relatively simple.

 #### Part 2: Virtual Service [&#10162;](https://istio.io/latest/docs/concepts/traffic-management/#virtual-services)